JulienOrain/documentation/docs/getting-started/install/index.md

 ![Browser Warning](./images/browser-warning.png)

 Select the menu option and keep.
-You can then navigate to the file location using your prefered terminal window (in these docs we are using Powershell).
+You can then navigate to the file location using your preferred terminal window (in these docs we are using Powershell).

 If you want, you can check the md5 checksum to confirm the downloaded file has not been corrupted: